Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 - Due to weak references in WeakMaps, iterating over entries doesn't provide access to the original keys.
 - This approach creates a new object and adds the values from the WeakMap, but the keys are lost because they cannot be strongly referenced.

+### Time Complexity: O(n)
+Iterating over entries in a WeakMap involves iterating over all key-value pairs in the WeakMap, which has a linear time complexity relative to the number of entries in the WeakMap.

 Convert values to a suitable structure if possible:
 ```javascript
 const person = { name: "Alice", age: 30 };